 So, while you certainly could opt to set out on your own from either Tarifa, Algeciras, or even Gibraltar, catch the ferry across the Strait of Gibraltar, and wind up for a fun-filled (hopefully) day on your own in mysterious and exotic Tangier, it’s not what I would recommend.

-My recommendation is to take a full-day tour instead.
+My recommendation is to take a full-day guided tour instead.

 These are some of the benefits of taking a tour instead of schlepping over there on your own –